Weary Argentina investors hit by more political turmoil

 LONDON, July 4 (Reuters) - Argentina's long-suffering investors tore into the country's chaotic politics on Monday after the architect of its IMF programme, economy minister Martin Guzman, quit and was replaced by someone seen as close to the powerful vice president Cristina Fernandez de Kirchner.

-Argentina is in the grip of yet another economic crisis as soaring inflation and a shortfall of foreign currency reserves cause jitters in its financial markets.
+Argentina is in the grip of yet another economic crisis as soaring inflation and a shortfall of foreign currency reserves cause concerns in its financial markets.

 President Alberto Fernandez named economist and government official Silvina Batakis on Sunday to replace Guzman, whose handling of the economy had come under increasing scrutiny.